callnoah2/Big_Data_Processing/doc/Plan.md

     *   For any bugs discovered, describe their cause and remedy.
     *   Write your test cases in plain language such that a non-coder could run them and replicate your experience.
-*   [ ] Tag the last commit in this phase `tested`
+*   [ ] Tag the last commit in this phase `tested` test one, difference with UT_all_Industries: the count for the number of areas in the file is off for both "All" and "soft".
+I don't know the cause yet.
+I checked to see if it was because one of the area-titles was off, but it had the correct number of FIPS numbers.
+I will put a print statement under all of the 'continues' to see if a line was skipped that shouldn't have bee.
+I also am guessing that some of the files are the wrong section.

 ## Phase 4: Deployment (tag name `deployed`)
 *(5% of your effort)*